Types of Horse Riding Accidents

 - Brain injuries

-These can result in a person being incapacitated and can lead to them taking significant periods of time of work.
+These can result in a person being incapacitated and can lead to them taking significant periods of time off work.
 Moreover, injuries of this nature can drastically diminish a person’s quality of life.
 To assess the basis of your claim please complete an online application form.

-The Personal Injury team at Farleys Solicitors are highly experienced in dealing with serious injury claims resulting from horse riding accidents and wherever possible, we will pursue your claim on a ‘no win no fee’ basis.
+The personal injury team at Farleys Solicitors are highly experienced in dealing with serious injury claims resulting from horse riding accidents and wherever possible, we will pursue your claim on a ‘no win no fee’ basis.